 Proven fundraiser walk ideas

-Get your nonprofit started by coming up with a list of charity walk ideas that you can execute and supporters will be excited about.
+Get your nonprofit started by coming up with a list of charity walk fundraising ideas that you can execute and supporters will be excited about.
 Limit your list to ideas that supporters will actually be interested in or you may not get the turn out you want.
 Also, try to pick walk ideas that can be easily implemented, which is especially important if your organization is small.
 You don’t want to organize a walk that will require permits or cause logistical planning issues, so remember to choose something that’s fairly simple to execute.
 Below are just a few charity walk ideas you can consider.
-Of course, look for other online resources and refer to what other similar organizations have done to get some inspiration.
+Of course, look for other online support resources and refer to what other similar organizations have done if you need help getting some inspiration.

 Costume walks are a great way to get participation.
 It makes the walk a lighthearted event, which is perfect for almost any cause.
 In some cases, you may want to avoid costumes if you are raising funds for a very sensitive issue, but in general, getting people into silly costumes is a great play.